 "Prescription use of benzodiazepinesâ€”a widely used class of sedative and anti-anxiety medicationsâ€”increases steadily with age, despite the known risks for older people, according to a comprehensive analysis of benzodiazepine prescribing in the Uni"...

 METADATE ER Tablets (methylphenidate hydrochloride extended-release tablets, USP) are a mild central nervous system (CNS) stimulant.
-METADATE ER (methylphenidate hydrochloride tablet) is available as extended-release tablets of 10 and 20 mg for oral administration.
+METADATE ER is available as 20 mg extended-release tablets for oral administration.

-Methylphenidate hydrochloride is methyl a-phenyl-2-piperidineacetate hydrochloride, and its structural formula is:
+Methylphenidate hydrochloride is methyl α-phenyl-2-piperidineacetate hydrochloride, and its structural formula is:

 Inactive Ingredients: Cetyl alcohol, ethylcellulose, anhydrous lactose and magnesium stearate.

 What are the possible side effects of methylphenidate?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop taking methylphenidate and call your doctor at once if you have a serious side effect such as: